johnlacomba/ollama-go-client-1/README.md

 ollama-go-client
 ├── src
 │   ├── main.go          # Entry point of the application
-│   ├── client
+│   └── client
-│   │   └── client.go    # Client implementation for communicating with the LLM
+│       └── client.go    # Client implementation for communicating with the LLM
-│   └── types
-│       └── types.go     # Custom types and constants used in the application
 ├── go.mod               # Module definition and dependencies
 └── README.md            # Project documentation
 ```